-Plan 3a includes the same structures as the NED Plan but was incrementally expanded to be inclusive of structures in areas which may not maximize or even have positive net NED benefits but nonetheless experience similar or greater levels of flooding at the 10% AEP than those included in the NED plan.
-Each aggregation group increment was evaluated based on social vulnerability, flood hazard depth and frequency, community cohesion, critical infrastructure, and incremental net NED benefits.
-As such, each incremental structure included experiences frequent flood hazards which are enough to disrupt the day-to-day life of the people living and working in said structures.
-This plan would provide a meaningful benefit to eligible community members experiencing social vulnerability via decreased recovery time and their related expenditures, as well as increased safety of their home, and decreased flood insurance premiums from hazard mitigation.
+Plan 3a includes the same structures as the NED Plan but was incrementally expanded to be inclusive of structures in areas which may not maximize or even have positive net NED benefits but nonetheless experience similar or greater levels of flooding at the 10% AEP when compared to the NED plan.
+Each incremental group was evaluated based on flood hazard depth and frequency and community risk factors related to community cohesion, and incremental net NED benefits.
+As such, each incremental structure included experiences frequent flood hazards which are enough to disrupt the day-to-day life of the people living and working in these structures.
+This plan would provide a meaningful benefit to eligible community members in areas with community risk factors via decreased recovery time and their related expenditures, as well as increased safety, and decreased flood insurance premiums from hazard mitigation.
 Plan 3a includes floodproofing or elevating 675 structures.